castorini/anserini-spark/README.md

 # Anserini-Spark Integration

 Exploratory integration between Spark and Anserini: provides the ability to "map" over documents in a Lucene index.
+This package works with all the versions of the dependencies referenced in [`pom.xml`](pom.xml); in particular, the important ones are Spark (2.11.12), Scala (2.4.4), and Anserini (0.6.0).
+Note that Spark still requires Java 8.

 Build the repo: